Abjiri/uminho-miei/3/1st semester/Software Systems Development/README.md

 The team started with vague use cases and worked their way up to rigorous diagrams (sequence, class, package) representative of the program's final behaviour, through the **Visual Paradigm** software, finally setting up a database in **SQL** and implementing the mentioned logic in **JAVA**.

-The assignment was developed in **Software Systems Development**, in the first semester of the 3rd and last year of the Bachelor's degree.
+The assignment was developed in **Software Systems Development**, in the first semester of the 3rd and last year of the Bachelor's degree (2019/20).

 ### Content